mozilla-services/docs/source/keyexchange/security.rst

 - A small web administrator page will be created which will allow an admin to view all IP addresses that are currently blacklisted.
-- The admin will be able to un-block any of the IP addresses through this page
+- The admin will be able to unblock any of the IP addresses through this page
 - Otherwise the IP address will be removed from the black list after the time has elapsed that is defined within the configuration file
 - Access to the web page will be password-protected with a simple .htaccess